Last Modified: June, 13th, 2018

-Guru uses information we collect to operate, maintain and provide you the features and functionality of the Service, to analyze how the Service is used, diagnose service or technical problems, maintain security, personalize content, remember information to help you efficiently access your account, monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns, and track Content and users as necessary to comply with the Digital Millennium Copyright Act (“DMCA”) and other applicable laws.
-“Content” refers to information, messages, text and other data which is collected, stored, surfaced, and shared through the use of the Guru Service.
+We collect only the minimum personal information necessary to operate, maintain and provide you the features and functionality of the Service, to analyze how the Service is used, diagnose service or technical problems, maintain security, personalize content, remember information to help you efficiently access your account, monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns, and track Content and users as necessary to comply with the Digital Millennium Copyright Act (“DMCA”) and other applicable laws.
+“Content” refers to information, messages, text and other data which is collected, stored, surfaced, and shared through the use of our Service.

-Information You Provide: You provide us information about yourself, such as your name and email address, if you register for an account with the Service, including by connecting with the Service via a thirdparty service, or by “following,” “favoriting,” “becoming a fan,” adding the Guru application, etc., on a third party website or network.
+Information You Provide: You provide us information about yourself, such as your name and e-mail address, if you register for an account with the Service or by connecting with the Service via a third-party service, which includes “following,” “favoriting,” “becoming a fan,” adding the Guru application, etc., on a third party website or network.
 We receive and store the information you input when registering for our Service, or which you otherwise provide to us in any other manner.

-We may use your email address to send you Servicerelated notices (including any notices required by law, in lieu of communication by postal mail).
+We may use your email address to send you Service-related notices (including any notices required by law, in lieu of communication by postal mail).
 We may also use your contact information to send you marketing messages.
 If you do not want to receive these messages, you can opt out by following the instructions in the message.
-If you correspond with us by email, we may retain the content of your email messages, your email address and our responses.

 If you choose to use our invitation service to invite a friend to the Service, we will ask you for that person’s email address and automatically send an email invitation.
-Guru stores this information to send this email, to register your friend if your invitation is accepted, and to track the success of our invitation service.
+We store this information to send this email, to register your friend if your invitation is accepted, and to track the success of our invitation service.

 Log Files: When you use the Service, our servers automatically record certain information sent by your web browser.
 These server logs may include information such as your web request, Internet Protocol (“IP”) address, browser type, referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed, mobile carrier, and other such information.

 Clear Gifs Information: When you use the Service, we may employ clear gifs (also known as web beacons) which are used to track the online usage patterns.
-In addition, we may also use clear gifs in HTMLbased emails sent to our users to track which emails are opened by recipients.
-The information is used to enable more accurate reporting and make Guru better for our users.
+In addition, we may also use clear gifs in HTML-based emails we send to our users to track which emails are opened by recipients.
+The information is used to enable more accurate reporting and make our Service better.

 Business Transfers: As we develop our business, we may buy or sell assets or business offerings.
 Customers, email, and visitor information is generally one of the transferred business assets in these types of transactions and we may transfer your personal information in these instances.
 We may also transfer or assign such information in the course of corporate divestitures, mergers, or dissolution.
 We will use commercially reasonable efforts to notify you of any change of ownership or control in which your personal information is transferred.

-Compliance with Laws and Law Enforcement Requests; Protection of Guru’s Rights: Guru may disclose your personal information if required to do so by law or subpoena or if we believe that it is reasonably necessary to comply with a law, regulation or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect Guru’s rights or property.
+Compliance with Laws and Law Enforcement Requests; Protection of Guru’s Rights: We may disclose your personal information if required to do so by law or subpoena or if we believe that it is reasonably necessary to comply with a law, regulation or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect our rights or property.

 The security of your information is important to us.
-When you enter sensitive information (such as a credit card number) as part of our service, we encrypt the transmission of that information using secure socket layer technology (SSL).
+When you enter sensitive information (such as a credit card number) as part of our Service, we encrypt the transmission of that information using secure sockets layer technology (SSL).

-Guru uses commercially reasonable physical, managerial, and technical safeguards which are designed to preserve the integrity and security of your personal information, once we receive it.
+We’ve also adopted commercially reasonable physical, managerial, and technical safeguards to preserve the integrity and security of your personal information.
 For example, we regularly back up your data to help prevent data loss and aid in data recovery.
-We also guard against common web attack vectors, host data in secure SOC 1/ISAE 3402, ISO 27001 and ISO 9001 compliant data center facilities, and implement industry standard firewalls and access restrictions on our servers to secure our network and better protect your information.
-No method of electronic transmission of storage is 100% secure, however, and we cannot ensure or warrant the absolute security of any information you transmit or store in the Service.
+We also guard against common web attack vectors, host data in secure SOC 1, SOC 2, ISO 27001 and ISO 9001 compliant data center facilities, and implement industry standard firewalls and access restrictions on our servers to secure our network.
+No method of electronic transmission or storage is 100% secure, however, and we cannot ensure or warrant the absolute security of any information you transmit or store in the Service.

-You may, of course, decline to submit personally identifiable information through the Service, in which case Guru may not be able to provide certain services to you.
+You may, of course, decline to submit personal information through the Service, in which case we may not be able to provide certain services to you.
 You may update or correct your account information at any time by logging in to your account.
-If you have any other requests or questions related to the handling, use or sharing of your personal information by Guru, please contact us at the URL specified in the “Contact Us” section below.
+If you have any other requests or questions related to our handling, use or sharing of your personal information, please contact us at firstname.lastname@example.org.

 Our Service offers publicly accessible community services including blogs, and forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 Your posts may remain even after you cancel your account.

-Our Service is not directed to persons under 13.
-Guru does not knowingly collect or solicit personal information from anyone under the age of 13 or knowingly allow such persons to register with the Service.
+Our Service is not directed to persons under 13, and we do not knowingly collect or solicit personal information from anyone under the age of 13 or knowingly allow such persons to register with the Service.
 If we become aware that we have collected personal information from a child under age 13 without verification of parental consent, we take steps to remove that information.
-If you believe that we may have any information from or about a child under 13, please contact us at firstname.lastname@example.org.
+If you believe that we may have any information from or about a child under 13, please contact us at email@example.com

-In compliance with the Privacy Shield Principles, Guru commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Guru at: email@example.com
+In compliance with the Privacy Shield Principles, as well as the GPDR, we will process data subject requests (as directed by the customer or “data controller”) and resolve complaints about our collection or use of personal information.
+EU and Swiss individuals with inquiries or complaints relative to our data collection should contact: firstname.lastname@example.org.

 All other complaints shall be resolved through alternative dispute resolution.
-Guru has selected the International Centre for Dispute Resolution, the international division of the American Arbitration Association ("ICDR/AAA"), as the administrator of Guru's independent recourse mechanism for non- HR disputes.
-Guru has committed to refer such unresolved Privacy Shield complaints to ICDR/AAA in the United States.
+We have selected the International Centre for Dispute Resolution, the international division of the American Arbitration Association ("ICDR/AAA"), as our administrator for non-HR disputes.
 You may find more information about dispute resolution and how to file a claim with the ICDR/AAA at http://go.adr.org/privacyshield.html.

 Individuals have the possibility, under certain conditions, to invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
 Please visit Annex I for additional information: https://www.privacyshield.gov/article?id=ANNEX-I-introduction.